The Handmaid's Tale: Marthas

+Econowives

-Women married to men of lower-rank, not members of the elite.
-They are expected to perform all the female functions: domestic duties, companionship, and child-bearing.
+Econowives are women married to men of lower rank, not members of the elite.
+They are expected to perform all the female functions: domestic duties, companionship, and childbearing.
 Their dress is multicoloured red, blue, and green to reflect these multiple roles, and is made of notably cheaper material.

-The division of labour among the women generates some resentment.
-Marthas, Wives and Econowives perceive Handmaids as promiscuous and are taught to scorn them.
-Offred mourns that the women of the various groups have lost their ability to empathize with each other.
+Jezebels

+Jezebels are women who are forced to become prostitutes and entertainers.
+They are available only to the Commanders and to their guests.
+Offred portrays Jezebels as attractive and educated; they may be unsuitable as Handmaids due to temperament.
+They have been sterilized, a surgery that is forbidden to other women.
+They operate in unofficial but state-sanctioned brothels, unknown to most women.
+Jezebels, whose title comes from Jezebel in the Bible, dress in the remnants of sexualized costumes from "the time before", such as cheerleaders' costumes, school uniforms, and Playboy Bunny costumes.
+Jezebels can wear make-up, drink alcohol and socialize with men, but are tightly controlled by the Aunts.
+When they pass their sexual prime or their looks fade, they are discarded without any precision as to whether they are killed or sent to the Colonies.

+Unwomen

+Unwomen comprise all women who are incapable of social integration within the Republic's strict gender divisions.
+They may be sterile, unmarried, widowed, feminists, lesbians, nuns, or political dissidents.
+Gilead exiles Unwomen to "the Colonies", areas both of agricultural production and deadly pollution.
+Joining them are Handmaids who fail to bear a child after three two-year assignments.

 The Ceremony

 "The Ceremony" is a non-marital sexual act sanctioned for reproduction.
 The ritual requires the Handmaid to lie on her back between the legs of the Wife during the sex act as if they were one person.
 The Wife has to invite the Handmaid to share her power this way; many Wives consider this both humiliating and offensive.
 Offred describes the ceremony:

 My red skirt is hitched up to my waist, though no higher.
 Below it the Commander is fucking.
 What he is fucking is the lower part of my body.
 I do not say making love, because this is not what he's doing.
 Copulating too would be inaccurate because it would imply two people and only one is involved.
 Nor does rape cover it: nothing is going on here that I haven't signed up for.